tuphr2234/ChaosPrediction/README.md

 # ChaosPrediction
-prediction of chaos with deep learning models (N-body problem - time series forecasting).
+Prediction of chaos with deep learning models (N-body problem - time series forecasting).
 Using TensorFlow for LSTM and CNN models.